open-mmlab/mmpretrain/docs/en/api/engine.rst

 mmcls.engine
 ===================================

-This package includes some runtime components.
+This package includes some runtime components, including hooks, runners, optimizers and loops.
 These components are useful in classification tasks but not supported by MMEngine yet.

 .. note::